 - 1. Levitt, B.P.
 Findlay's Practical Physical Chemistry, 9th edition, Longman Group Ltd., 1973. - 2.
-Yaday, J.B.
-Advanced Practical Physical Chemistry. - 3.
-Vogel, A. I. A textbook of Quantitative Inorganic Analysis, Longman Gp.
+Yadav, J.B.
+Advanced Practical Physical Chemistry.

+3. Vogel, A. I. A textbook of Quantitative Inorganic Analysis, Longman Gp.
 Ltd, 4th edition (2000).

-Course Title: Computer Fundamentals and Programming Laboratory Course Code: CSE103 laboratory session of 2 hours weekly and they have to perform the practical related to the following list.
+Course Title: Computer Fundamentals and Programming Lab Course Code: CSE103A

+Instruction for Students: The students will be attending a laboratory session of 2 hours weekly and they have to perform the practical related to the following list.